 - Select the Metric you want to monitor from the drop-down menu.

-- If you set the trigger Frequency to Daily, this is the time each day (in the time zone specified in your account settings) when Canary reviews the metric and searches for an event from the last 24 hours.
+- If set to Day, this is the time(s) each day (in the time zone specified in your account settings) when Canary reviews the metric and searches for an event from the last 24 hours.

 - Select the Threshold Type.

 - The next step depends on your chosen Threshold Type:

 - For a Simple threshold, set an exact Threshold value and select whether Canary should alert you when your metric crosses Above the threshold or Below the threshold.

 - For a Relative threshold, set a Lookback Window—the number of days in the time period Canary uses to calculate the historical range (max: 90 days)—and tell Canary if it should alert you when your metric crosses Above where 95% of your historical data sits or Below it.

 - For a Relative Percentile threshold, set a Lookback Window—the number of days in the time period Canary uses to calculate the middle percentile range—and tell Canary if it should alert you when your metric crosses Above the 85th percentile or Below the 15th percentile.